-Please read the Ground Control 3.0 System Owner's Manual (beginning on page 77) for instructions on how to level your RV with the OneControl® Touch Screen or the manual Auto Leveling Touch Pad.
-Follow all instructions, safety precautions, and preventative maintenance.
+Please read the Ground Control 3.0 System Owner's Manual (beginning on page 77) for instructions on how to level your RV with the manual Auto Leveling Touch Pad.
+Follow all safety precautions, instructions, and preventative maintenance.

-The OneControl® Touch Screen is located inside of the forward, off-door side compartment.
+The Auto Leveling Touch Pad is located inside of the forward, off-door side compartment.
 See photo, right.
-The manual Auto Leveling Touch Pad is found on the FRONT of your RV, on the right side of the compartment door.
-See photo, next page.